 Snapshot of the Southeast Treatment Plant

-- Built in 1952 and serves the eastside
+- Built in 1952 and serves the bayside

-- Largest dry weather facility treating 80% of the City’s flows
+- Largest dry weather facility in SF, treating 80% of the City’s flows

 - Located on Phelps Street near Third and Evans streets in the Bayview District